mishmanners/TalksandEvents/Talks/MessagingAPIdaysSIN26.md

-# How I used AI voice to help me play Magic: The Gathering - API Days Singapore 2026
+# Building fun and creative messaging experiences on WhatsApp - API Days Singapore 2026

 This is the talk I gave at the [API Days Singapore 2026](https://www.apidays.global/events/singapore).